RMI/metals-guidance/specs/technical_specification.md

 Each AbatementTechnology MUST be encoded as a JSON string.

 ### 4.2.
 Data Type: MineToSmelterGhgEmissions
 The emissions from the ore-based or mine-to-smelter portion of aluminum production.
-For more information, please refer Secs 2.3 and 3.2 of RMI's Aluminum Guidance.
+For more information, please refer Secs 2.3 and 3.2 of RMI's [Aluminum Emissions Reporting Guidance.]((https://rmi.org/wp-content/uploads/dlm_uploads/2023/05/aluminum_guidance_public_consultation.pdf))

 #### 4.2.1.
 JSON Representation
 Each AbatementTechnology MUST be encoded as a JSON number.